 Who would make up this task force?
 The kids.
 Kids are quite capable of disciplining each other quite fairly, when given the training and opportunity to do so.
 If there were a council of 5 or so older students who could meet for an hour or two a week to hear the facts, determine the guilt or innocence, and hand out the appropriate punishments, I think kids would take them a lot more seriously.
-It makes more of an impression if your peers disapprove of your behavior, than adults who seem to be always criticizing kids anyway.
+It makes more of an impression if your peers disapprove of your behavior than adults.

-Also if these same kids were given the same authority as the playground aides to deal with any horseplay or bullying – that would multiply the amount of supervision available on playgrounds and buses, in restrooms, and in lunch areas, prime real estate for bullying.
-They wouldn’t be given authority to punish on the spot or to physically intervene, but if they had the authority to tell the bully to stop, and to report the incident, possibly send the offender to a teacher or a Principal, that would help a lot.
+Also if these same kids were given the same authority as the playground aides to deal with any horseplay or bullying.
+That would multiply the amount of supervision on playgrounds and buses, in restrooms, and in lunch areas – prime real estate for bullying.
+They wouldn’t be given authority to punish on the spot or to physically intervene.
+But if they had the authority to tell the bully to stop, and to report the bully to a teacher or a Principal, that would help a lot.